 During the Holidays in the south of France (Provence), the French like to serve this dessert as a lighter alternative to the typical rich Christmas Buche de Noel.
 This decadent recipe maximizes the pear's natural sweetness, combining it with a fruit-forward red wine and highlighting both with a touch of cinnamon and orange.
 I would suggest you serve it with a scoop of vegan coconut or soy ice cream.
 C'est si bon!

 1. Prepare your poaching liquid first in a large saucepan.
-Mix the red wine, water, honey (or agave), orange juice, zest, and cinnamon.
+Mix the red wine, water, maple syrup, orange juice, zest, and cinnamon.
 Warm on low heat to allow the honey to melt, then bring to a gentle boil.

 2. Meanwhile, peel the pears, keeping the tails on.
 With a melon baller or small teaspoon, scoop out a small portion off the bottom of the pear.